This section covers the basic installation of PowerDNS. Execute these steps on all of your Instances (primary and secondary).

 Enter

-for none. - Set root password?
+if none is set. - Set root password?

 Y

-- Type in the new MariaDB root password and confirm it
+- Type in the new MariaDB root password and confirm it.

 - Remove anonymous users?